derronli/Mesh-island-generation/README.md

 ### Definition of Done

--- Insert here your definition of done for your features --
+-- Each feature compiles properly on maven, following all necessary business requirements.  --

 ### Product Backlog